Finding a job on campus is a great way to assist with college expenses.

 International Student Employment

 International students are permitted to work at the University of the Arts in on-campus positions only.
 If a matriculated student would like to work, they must first find a job and then acquire a temporary social security card.
-The Office of International Student Affairs assists students in applying for a temporary social security card.
+The Office of International Student Programs assists students in applying for a temporary social security card.

 Steps to Employment

 Eligible students are permitted to work up to 17.5 hours weekly when classes are in session.
 Students are paid at least minimum wage, and hours may be arranged to accommodate the student’s class schedule.
 The FWS award can be used between July 1 and June 30 each academic year.

 Finding A Job

 Once You Find A Position

 Once you’ve found a position and the supervisor has hired you, read the Student Employment Handbook fully, complete the required forms with your supervisor, and return the completed forms and bring your forms of identification to the Office of Student Financial Services.
 You will not be able to start work without authorization from Student Financial Services.

 - IDs required: A photo ID (State issued ID such as driver’s license or your UArts ID) and Proof of Citizenship (Social Security Card, Birth Certificate, or Passport)

 - Returning or Additional Position Forms Require: Student Employment Authorization.